ccdmb/predector/docs/running.md

   Predector runs a lot of steps so this view usually takes up more than the full screen.
   Additionally this default mode doesn't play well if you re-direct the output to a file (e.g. using nohup or on a slurm cluster).
   Nextflow is supposed to switch when in a non-interactive shell, but I find that it often doesn't.
-  If you would like to explicitly disable this nextflow single screen colourful output, please specify `-ansi-log=false`.
+  If you would like to explicitly disable this Nextflow single screen colourful output, please specify `-ansi-log=false`.
 ```

 *Note*.
 The difference in parameters starting with `-` and `--` are deliberate and shouldn't be mixed up.